FACTS: Cheap and marketing should never go together in the same sentence.

 Don’t fudge the truth or tell a story that’s been copied and pasted from someone else.
 Just don’t do it.

-It took me five years to open up about telling the story of how I escaped a cult on the interwebs.
+It took me five years to open up about telling the story of how I escaped a cult.

 I was fearful of the response, and held off for years until the call was too great to put off any longer.